redfin/dirpy/README.md

     pip uninstall Pillow
     pip install Pillow-SIMD

-Dirpy also supports caching results in a memcached backend or memcached cluster via the `pymemcache` Python module, which you will need to install prior to being able to use this function:
+Dirpy also supports caching results in a redis backend or redis cluster via the `redis` Python module, which you will need to install prior to being able to use this function:

-    pip install pymemcache
+    pip install redis

-Enabling memcached support in Dirpy is trivial; see the config for details.
+Enabling redis support in Dirpy is trivial; see the config for details.
-Note, however, that POST requests won't be served from (or written to) the memcached server.
+Note, however, that POST requests won't be served from (or written to) the redis server.